 Customer feedback consistently tells us the same thing: “I wish I’d revised more before starting.”
 By doing some background reading beforehand, you’ll give your instructors more time to focus on the advanced practical and navigational skills that’ll set you apart.

-Below are the five essential topics that’ll give you a solid head start on your course.
+Below are the five essential topics, and a reading list at the end of this article, that’ll give you a solid head start on your course.

 5 topics to learn before your Yachtmaster Course and exam